PeterKellett/project-4/README.md

 - path('cache_checkout_data/', views.cache_checkout_data, name='cache_checkout_data')
 - path('WH/', webhook, name='webhook')

-## Checkout App order number generator
+## Checkout App order number generator (uuid)
-To generate a unique order number for each order uuid is used.
+To generate a unique order number for each order Django uuid is used.
+This will give a random string of 32 characters as a unique identifier to each order submitted.

 ### Stripe checkput
 1. The checkout view creates a Stripe paymentIntent